-Recognizing the need for homebuyer assistance, the City will encourage developers and other entities to design a first-time homebuyer program, which could include down payment assistance loans and/or grants, and assistance with closing costs.
+Recognizing the need for homebuyer assistance, the City will work with encourage developers the County, local financial institutions, and other entities to design and implement a first-time homebuyer program, which could include down payment assistance loans and/or grants, and assistance with closing costs.
 Once presented with a program design that will meet the needs of its residents, the City will assist in the application for funds.
 In helping to promoting the program, the City will provide information at City Hall, provide a link on the City website, and help distribute information to area real estate firms, lenders, and homebuilders.

 Discussion: Currently, the City does not operate a first-time homebuyer program.
-The City will seek collaboration with non-profit organizations, county agencies, and/or local lenders to design a first-time homebuyer program.
+The City will seek collaboration with county agencies, non-profit organizations, county agencies, and/or local lenders, and other financial institutions to design-implement a first-time homebuyer program.